WANT TO SUPPORT MY ART?

 Darya Siamchuk, 33 years old, born in Grodno, Belarus.

-Why "Cemra"?
-This Belarusian word translates as "darkness".
-In my conceptual art, I explore the dark and painful aspects of human nature.
-My aim is to confront the critical issues of our time and to discover a vivid, emotional mode of expression.
+“Cemra" means darkness in Belarusian.
+In my art, I explore the dark and painful aspects of human nature.
+My goal is to confront the traumas of our time and find the appropriate artistic language to express them.

 Solo exhibitions